SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-interact-with-the-platform.md

 |➀|Imports `SCION Workbench Application` module for Angular.
 Optionally, you can configure focus handling, like to have a focus trap or to auto-focus the first focusable element when the application loads.|

 #### 3. Interact with the platform
 To interact with the platform, inject respective platform service or workbench handle.
-Some functionality is even available in the form of an Angular directive.
+Some functionality is also available in the form of an Angular directive.

 See the other how-to's for more detailed instructions.